joinpursuit/Pursuit-Core-Standards/curricula/ios.md

 <details>
 <summary>UIScrollView</summary>
-<p>Know how to use this superclass for several UIKit classes including UITableView, UITextView, UICollectionView.
+<p>We expect fellows to know how to use this superclass for several UIKit classes including UITableView, UITextView, UICollectionView.
 Be able to do the following: </p>
 <ul>
 <li>Managing the content size and offset</li>
 <li>Managing the content inset behavior</li>